-Deliverable 3.2 describes the first complete design of tools devoted to understanding the value of users' data (Data Valuation Tools) and the tool for trading users' data with data buying entities (Trading Engine).
-This document is part of the PIMCity Project, funded from the Horizon 2020 Programme (ICT-13-2018-2019) under Gran Agreement number 871370.
-In this document, we provide a detailed design of the tools that will be implemented in the WP3 of the PIMCity Project.
+Deliverable 3.3 describes the final design of tools devoted to understanding the value of users' data (Data Valuation Tools) and the tool for trading users' data with data buying entities (Trading Engine).
+It also delivers the preliminary version of the software implementing the Data Valuation Tools and the Trading Engine.

+This document is part of the PIMCity Project, funded from the Horizon 2020 Program (ICT-13-2018-2019) under Grant Agreement number 871370.
+In this document, we provide the final detailed design as well as the first version of the software implementing the tools included in the WP3 of the PIMCity Project.

 In particular, the Data Valuation Tools from the Market Perspective (DVTMP), the Data Valuation Tools from User Perspective (DVTUP) and the Trading Engine (TE).
 The technical decisions and design choices have been carefully discussed in plenary meetings as well as specific meetings of WP3 members.
-Based on these decisions, the partner responsible for the development of each tool has taken care of complete the design description which has been subject to reviews by other members of the WP3.
+Based on these decisions, the partner responsible for the development of each tool has taken care of complete the design and initial implementation description which has been subject to reviews by other members of the WP3.

 The result of this process is presented in this document.